WilliamsiNFINITE/Bug-tracker-VariaMos/README.md

 Open ormconfig.js & update the local PostgreSQL credentials to match with yours.

-To run the migarations, go to server dir & run this command:
+To run the migrations, go to server dir & run this command:
 `npm run typeorm migration:run`

 Run backend development server: